Online advertising: Programmatic advertising

 Programmatic advertising involves automating the sale and delivery of digital advertising on websites and platforms via software rather than direct human decision-making.
 Advertisements are selected and targeted to audiences via ad servers which often use cookies, which are unique identifiers of specific computers, to decide which ads to serve to a particular consumer.
 Cookies can track whether a user left a page without buying anything, so the advertiser can later retarget the user with ads from the site the user visited.

 As advertisers collect data across multiple external websites about a user's online activity, they can create a detailed profile of the user's interests to deliver even more targeted advertising.
 This aggregation of data is called behavioral targeting.
 Advertisers can also target their audience by using contextual to deliver display ads related to the content of the web page where the ads appear.
 Retargeting, behavioral targeting, and contextual advertising all are designed to increase an advertiser's return on investment, or ROI, over untargeted ads.

 Advertisers may also deliver ads based on a user's suspected geography through geotargeting.
 A user's IP address communicates some geographic information (at minimum, the user's country or general region).
 The geographic information from an IP can be supplemented and refined with other proxies or information to narrow the range of possible locations.
 For example, with mobile devices, advertisers can sometimes use a phone's GPS receiver or the location of nearby mobile towers.
-Cookies and other persistent data on a user's machine may provide help narrowing a user's location further.
+Cookies and other persistent data on a user's machine may help narrow down a user's location even further.

 This involves many parties interacting automatically in real time.
 In response to a request from the user's browser, the publisher content server sends the web page content to the user's browser over the Internet.
 The page does not yet contain ads, but contains links which cause the user's browser to connect to the publisher ad server to request that the spaces left for ads be filled in with ads.
 Information identifying the user, such as cookies and the page being viewed, is transmitted to the publisher ad server.

 The publisher ad server then communicates with a supply-side platform server.
 The publisher is offering ad space for sale, so they are considered the supplier.
 The supply side platform also receives the user's identifying information, which it sends to a data management platform.
 At the data management platform, the user's identifying information is used to look up demographic information, previous purchases, and other information of interest to advertisers.
-The process is sometimes described as a ‘waterfall’.
+The process is sometimes described as a 'waterfall'.

 Broadly speaking, there are three types of data obtained through such a data management platform: